montrehack/montrehack.github.com/index.md

 ## Credits

-Presented by: Julien Pineault
+Presented by: François Labrèche

-Hosted by College de Rosemont
+Created by Laurent Desaulniers, for Northsec

 <hr/>